 Certified Professional Coach · Presenter · Writer/Editor · Mom/Wife/Daughter · Community Builder

-I’m a life coach with specialties in ADHD and grief coaching, as well as a workshop presenter based in Washington, DC.
-What seems like a lifetime ago, I used to be a news editor.
-Funny thing I’ve discovered is, being a coach and an editor isn’t as different as it might seem.
+I’ve been a certified coach in Washington, DC, since 2003, specializing in ADHD since 2013.
+What seems like a lifetime ago, I used to be an editor at a prominent news service.
+The funny thing I’ve discovered is, being a coach and an editor isn’t as different as it might seem.

-As a news editor, my job was to take someone else’s story and help her or him to improve it.
+As a news editor, my job was to take someone else’s story and help the reporter improve meaning and impact.

-As a coach, my job is to take someone else’s story and help him or her to improve it.
+As a coach, my job is to take someone else’s story and help my clients improve meaning and impact.

 As a news editor, I made sure the most important information was at the top of the story, not buried.